 sick leave shall not accrue during the period of such absence in excess of thirty (30) calendar days.

-22.03 (a) Employees reporting sick shall advise the Employer as soon as possible but at a minimum of two (2) hours prior to the start of her day or evening shift and (4) hours prior to the start of her night shift.
+22.03 (a) Employees reporting sick shall advise the Employer as soon as possible but at a minimum of two (2) hours prior to the start of their day or evening shift and (4) hours prior to the start of their night shift.
 An Employee shall provide updates regularly thereafter as required by the Employer.
 Failure to provide adequate notice may result in the loss of sick leave benefits for that day of absence.

 (b) Based on operational requirements, the Employer shall make every reasonable effort to replace Employees who are off work due to illness.